rematch/rematch/docs/recipes/reduxplugins.md

-## Adding existing Redux Libraries to your Store
+# Adding existing Redux Libraries to your Store

-### Create a derived store model from a Redux reducer
+## Create a derived store model from a Redux reducer {docsify-ignore}

 Most reducers from libraries operate on a private store slice.
 The easiest way to build functionality on top of these reducers is to create a model for that store slice.